Request for Proposals FAQs

 Please review the event description and learning objectives.

-Now in its 19th year, School’s Out Washington’s annual Bridge Conference brings together school-age care providers, youth development professionals, leaders, community organizers, funders, and policymakers from across the country.
+Now in its 20th year, School’s Out Washington’s annual Bridge Conference brings together school-age care providers, youth development professionals, leaders, community organizers, funders, and policy makers from across the country.
 Reflected in all aspects of the Bridge Conference are the values of equity, belonging, leadership, nourishing, change, innovation, and community.
-In 2021, for our second virtual Conference, our attendees and presenters, who represent the diverse communities we serve across Washington, come together to celebrate, influence and learn in community with the expanded learning field.
+Our attendees and presenters represent the diverse communities we work with across the state.

 We gather to: